 What Are Red Lentils?

-Orange-reddish in colour, these tiny lentils are most common in Indian daal dishes.
+Orange-pinkish in color before they are cooked, these tiny lentils are most common in Indian daal dishes.
 You will notice that most bags of red lentil are labeled “split red lentils”.
 This is because red lentils have been hulled and split which means they will break down quickly when cooked.

 Red lentils do not need to be soaked but should be rinsed and drained before cooked.
 They cook much faster than all other lentil varieties and create a thick, creamy consistency in a dish.